 - Nipple discharge

-A breast biopsy is a test that eliminates tissue or sometimes fluid from the suspicious area.
+Biopsy – A breast biopsy is a test that extracts tissue or sometimes fluid from the suspicious area.
 The removed cells are examined under a microscope and tested further to check for the presence of breast cancer.
-A biopsy is the only diagnostic procedure that can certainly conclude if the suspicious area is cancerous.
-The good news is that 80% of women who have a breast biopsy do not have breast cancer.
+This is needed for confirming breast cancer.

 There are three types of biopsies:

 - Core-needle biopsy

 - Fine-needle aspiration